Gargtanisha11/live-chat-app/README.md

 - in any event  trigger by the user-> implememnt the function to cancel the action if user again trigger the event in 10sec again
 - and write the logic to number of api call of an api )

+# 30 august
+- change the user details,update password
+- delete the chat

 # error solution
 1. getting error while getto=ing the userdetails beacause not passed the withcredential  parameter in third argument